gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The clerk inked a round stamp and rolled it carefully across the bosun's final signature.
 "I think, yes, that should be everything.
-No, a moment, there's---no, no, that's all.
+No, a moment, there's—no, no, that's all.
 Thank you, bosun."
 He stood and nodded.
 "Now, you said you wanted to speak to the captain?
 Yes?
 Good.
 He should be upstairs.
 You know the way?"

----
+—

-The captain was indeed upstairs---three flights of granite stairs worn smooth by a slow waterfall of feet.
+The captain was indeed upstairs—three flights of granite stairs worn smooth by a slow waterfall of feet.
 The polished bamboo handrail beside them had been worn shiny-smooth by generations of hands.
 Clerks in blue jackets bustled past the trio from Starboard Town,